PeterWaher/IoTGateway/Waher.IoTGateway.Console/README.md

 It's easy to use and experiment with.
 It uses XMPP and can be administered using the [Waher.Client.WPF](../Clients/Waher.Client.WPF) application.

-The first time the application is run, it provides a simple console interface for the user to provide network credentials.
-These credentials are then stored in the `xmpp.config` file.
-Passwords are hashed.
-If installed using the [IoT Gateway installer](../Executables/IoTGatewaySetip.exe), all web files will be written to the **Program Data** folder `IoT Gateway`, and the `xmpp.config` file will be generated automatically.
+When running the application for the first time, you need to configure it.
+You do this by navigating to it using a browse.
+You will be displayed a sequence of dialogs that you need to fill in, to configure different aspects of the system.
+This includes setting up the connection to the XMPP network.

 The [Waher.IoTGateway.Svc](../Waher.IoTGateway.Svc) project provides a Windows Service for the **IoT Gateway**.